rConfig V8 Core CLI Commands Reference

 rconfig:oxidized-import-devices

-Section titled “rconfig:oxidized-import-devices”Imports devices from Oxidized JSON file to rConfig database.
+Section titled “rconfig:oxidized-import-devices”Imports devices from an Oxidized JSON file to the rConfig database.

-php artisan rconfig:oxidized-import-devices /path/to/devices.jsonSee also: Oxidized Migration Guide
+php artisan rconfig:oxidized-import-devices /path/to/devices.jsonSee also: Migrate from Oxidized to rConfig.

 rconfig:oxidized-load-devices